 How to Make Balsamic Reduction

-Note: You really only need the vinegar to make a reduction, but these extra ingredients go a long way to add flavor!
-You could also add thyme, rosemary, cinnamon, clove, or other herbs, depending on how you want it to taste.
+Note: You really only need the vinegar to make a reduction, but these extra ingredients go a long way to add flavor.
+You can also add thyme, rosemary, cinnamon, clove, or other herbs, depending on your flavor preferences.

 How to Make it:

 Be sure to see the recipe card below for full ingredients & instructions!

 - Add optional honey and herbs.
 Stir to make sure honey is fully dissolved.

 - Bring to a boil, then reduce heat and let it simmer until it turns into a syrup.
 The longer it simmers, the thicker it will become, and it will also thicken a bit more as it cools.
 Keep an eye on it and remove the pan from the heat just before it reaches the desired consistency.

 Note: if you use herbs, pour the reduction through a fine-mesh sieve before using or storing.

 Watch the video to see the step-by-step process!

 - Let the syrup cool completely before storing.